avinal/avinal.github.io/content/posts/articles/big-red-ants.md

 like twinkling dots and dashes.
 I want to conclude that **All tiny things are not really tiny.
 It may be as a space having infinite mysteries one has to explore it.**

+Photo Attribution : Photo by Michael Willinger from Pexels: